Efficient CHAD: Introduction

 \section{Introduction}

 Automatic differentiation (AD) is a widely-used method for computing derivatives of functions $f:\R^n\to\R^m$ represented as code \cite{adbook-2008-griewank-walther,ad-2018-survey-automatic-differentiation,ad-2018-survey-ad-implementation}.
 The key idea is to transform the original source code to efficiently and compositionally compute its derivative, using the chain-rule while preventing duplication of computation.
-Forward mode AD composes derivatives of program fragments in the original execution order.
-By contrast, reverse mode AD composes transposed derivatives of program fragments in reverse.
-Reverse mode AD is preferred when $n\gg m$, for example in machine learning applications that require gradient computation for scalar-valued functions on high-dimensional spaces.
+Forward-mode AD composes derivatives of program fragments in the original execution order.
+By contrast, reverse-mode AD composes transposed derivatives of program fragments in reverse.
+Reverse-mode AD is preferred when $n\gg m$, for example in machine learning applications that require gradient computation for scalar-valued functions on high-dimensional spaces.

-The motivation of this paper is to develop a simple, purely functional, generally applicable, correct, efficient reverse AD technique that can apply to the functional, parallel array programming paradigm that is gaining popularity in frameworks such as XLA/HLO \cite{ad-2017-xla}, Accelerate \cite{acc-2011-cuda,acc-2013-optim,accelerate-docs} and Futhark \cite{futhark-2017-thesis,futhark-2017-pldi} as a high-level interface for writing code that makes efficient use of modern parallel hardware.
-In doing so, we hope to bridge some of the gap between theory and practice in the programming language literature about AD.
+The motivation of this paper is to develop a compositional, purely functional, generally applicable, correct, efficient reverse AD technique for the functional, parallel array programming paradigm.
+This paradigm is gaining popularity in frameworks such as XLA/HLO \cite{ad-2017-xla}, Accelerate \cite{acc-2011-cuda,acc-2013-optim,accelerate-docs} and Futhark \cite{futhark-2017-thesis,futhark-2017-pldi} as a high-level interface for writing code that makes efficient use of modern parallel hardware.
+By developing such an AD technique, we hope to bridge some of the gap between theory and practice in the programming language literature about AD.

-Our starting point is the CHAD automatic differentiation technique \cite{vakar-2022-chad,nunes-2022-chad-expressive,vakar-2021-higher-order-reverse-ad,adfp-2018-categories-ad}, which has our desired features of simplicity, pure functionality, general applicability and verified correctness, but is \emph{not known to be efficient or parallelism preserving}.
+Our starting point is the CHAD automatic differentiation technique \cite{vakar-2022-chad,nunes-2022-chad-expressive,vakar-2021-higher-order-reverse-ad,adfp-2018-categories-ad}, which has our desired features of compositionality, pure functionality, general applicability and verified correctness, but is not efficient.
+Further, it has not yet been extended to parallel array operations.